reportportal/docs/README.md

 Open the terminal from desired directory and run the following commands:

-1. Clone the remote repository:
+1. Clone the remote repository: (Once)
 ```bash
 git clone https://github.com/reportportal/documentation.git
 ```